 It makes perfect sense that it's easier to look at PowerPoint charts or graphs and draw conclusions than work through an oversized spreadsheet.
 I think of PowerPoint charts as the alternative to messy lists of data.

-When we're giving presentations, we have to keep this in mind.
+With presentations, don't forget about visual learners.
 If our audience is full of visual learners, you need PowerPoint graphs to drive the key points of a presentation.
-A few well-placed charts and graphics will ensure your audience comes away understanding your important points.
+A few well-placed PPT charts and graphics will ensure your audience understands your important points.

 PowerPoint makes it easy to create charts.
 Build and customize PowerPoint charts and graphs right inside of the app.

-In this tutorial, I'll teach you how to create charts inside of Microsoft PowerPoint.
+In this tutorial, learn how to create charts inside of Microsoft PowerPoint.
 Instead of overwhelming your audience with a spreadsheet, show them PowerPoint graphs that summarize your findings.